m3db/m3/docs/index.md

 ## Support

-Should you run into any issues, have questions about M3, or want to leave any comments, you can reach us on a number of different channels.
+For support with any issues, questions about M3 or its operation, or to leave any comments, the team can be reached in a variety of ways:

 * [Gitter](https://gitter.im/m3db/Lobby)
 * [Email](https://groups.google.com/forum/#!forum/m3db)